 For a more detailed look at how IT and OT convergence will protect your network and organisation, check out this blog.

 With an integrated security network, you’re in a better position to make data-backed decisions and respond to evolving cybersecurity threats.
 However, sometimes the trickiest part of it all can be getting started with convergence.
-Although it might seem easier said than done, we’ve created a guide on how your organisation can make the process smooth and stress-free.
+Although it might seem easier said than done, we’ve created a guide on how your organisation can make the OT/IT convergence process smooth and stress-free.

 Generally, ensure you focus on protecting the most critical assets.
 Also, establish CIA requirements are met and consider an established security framework to assist.
 Ensure you also have a good backup and recovery option, ensuring it’s tested weekly.
 Finally, validate all of this with a trusted third-party to ensure you haven’t missed anything as they can help spot what you have missed and advise on how to plug any gaps.

-How to Get Started With Convergence
+How to Get Started with Convergence

 If you want some help with your convergence journey, make sure you download our guide.
 It features the benefits, an in-depth explanation on its importance, tips on getting started and more.